-Unless the specimen can be given to the determiner within days of picking the plant should be pressed.
+Unless the specimen can be given to the determiner within days of picking, the plant should be pressed.
 How a plant should be treated en route to the determiner depends on what it is.
 The BSBI year book has the names and addresses of referees and some notes on these matters, or you can ask the vice-county recorder.
 When providing a fresh specimen for determination, keep it in a plastic bag in a cool, dark place, such as a fridge.

 Pressing a plant is straight forward.
 If you do not have a press, a board with a heavy book works perfectly well.
 Large sheets of blotting paper are best, but newspaper works so long as it is not shiny.
 Arrange the plant to best advantage on a sheet and place another sheet on top (or several thicknesses if using thin newsprint).
 Lay out another plant, put on another sheet and so on to build up a stack, put the board and weight on top and leave in a warm, dry place.
 Drying can be speeded up by inserting a sheet of corrugated cardboard every few specimens.
 Replace the paper at daily intervals until the plant feels reasonably dry (two to three changes are usually enough), after which they can be left indefinitely.
 Remember to attach a label to every specimen with its identity, collection date and site information.
+Nappy liners between the plant and the blotting paper can minimise problems with the specimen sticking to the paper and are often essential for pressing aquatic species successfully.

 If you are building up your own herbarium, you will probably wish to mount each specimen for permanent storage.
 If sending to a referee or another herbarium, specimens are best left unmounted.
-Instead, put each one into a used envelope or a paper folder to retain any parts that may become detached during transit.
+Instead, put each one into a used envelope or a paper folder (not into a plastic bag) to retain any parts that may become detached during transit.

 Mounting the specimen entails fixing it to a sheet of stiff paper or card.
 There are numerous ways of doing this.
 The least obtrusive is by small dabs of PVA, but gummed paper strips are also popular.
 Do not use sellotape as the adhesive soon fails.
-Write the details (see basic requirements) in the bottom corner, left or right.
-Ordinary materials are satisfactory for a personal herbarium, but to be sure of long term survival, acid free paper and adhesive must be used and information written with archive quality ink.
+Write the details (see basic requirements in section 2) in the bottom corner, left or right.
+Ordinary materials are satisfactory for a personal herbarium, but to be sure of long-term survival, acid-free paper and adhesive must be used and information written with archive quality ink.
 There are many books and websites available with detailed advice.